blockiy/blockiy-cardano-tools/README.md

 ![Blockiy](https://www.blockiy.com/wp-content/uploads/2026/03/wide.jpg)

-A collection of free Cardano tools and open-source resources developed by **Blockiy** for stake pool operators, delegators, developers, and the Cardano community.
+A collection of free Cardano tools, public documentation, and community resources developed by **Blockiy** for stake pool operators, delegators, developers, and the Cardano community.

 Our mission is to build reliable, easy-to-use utilities that make the Cardano ecosystem more accessible for everyone.